 Mauritius, &c.
 Bourbon.
-Bourbon.

 Ferns 168 Ferns 240

 Orchideæ 79 Orchideæ 120

-Gramineæ 69 Gramineæ -60
+Gramineæ 69 Gramineæ 60

-Cyperaceæ 62 Compositæ -60
+Cyperaceæ 62 Compositæ 60

-Rubiaceæ 57 Leguminosæ -36
+Rubiaceæ 57 Leguminosæ 36

-Euphorbiaceæ 45 Rubiaceæ 24
+Euphorbiacea 45 Rubiaceæ 24

-Compositæ 43 Cyperaceæ -24
+Compositæ 43 Cyperaceæ 24

 Leguminosæ 41 Euphorbiaceæ 18

-The cause of the great preponderance of ferns in oceanic islands has already been discussed in my book on Tropical Nature; and we have seen that Mauritius, Bourbon, and Rodriguez must be classed as such, though from their proximity to Madagascar they have to be considered as satellites to that great island.

-The abundance of orchids may be in part due to analogous causes.
+The cause of the great preponderance of ferns in oceanic islands has already been discussed in my book on Tropical Nature ; and we have seen that Mauritius, Bourbon, and Rodriguez must be classed as such, though from their proximity to Madagascar they have to be considered as satellites to that great island.
+The abundance of orchids, the reverse of what occurs in remoter oceanic islands, may be in part due to analogous causes.
 Their usually minute and abundant seeds would be as easily carried by the wind as the spores of ferns, and their frequent epiphytic habit affords them an endless variety of stations on which to vegetate, and at the same time removes them in a great measure from the competition of other plants.
-When, therefore, the climate is sufficiently moist and equable, and there is a luxuriant forest vegetation, we may expect to find orchids abundant on such tropical islands as are not too far removed from other lands or continents from which their seeds might be conveyed.
+When, therefore, the climate is sufficiently moist and equable, and there is a luxuriant forest vegetation, we may expect to find orchids plentiful on such tropical islands as possess an abundance of insects adapted to fertilise them, and which are not too far removed from other lands or continents from which their seeds might be conveyed.

-Concluding remarks on Madagascar and the Mascarene Islands. -There is probably no portion of the globe that contains within itself so many and such varied features of interest connected with geographical distribution, or which so well illustrates the mode of solving the problems it presents, as the comparatively small insular region which comprises the great island of Madagascar and the smaller islands and island-groups which immediately surround it.
-In Madagascar we have a continental island of the first rank, and undoubtedly of immense antiquity; we have detached fragments of this island in the Comoros and Aldabra; in the Seychelles we have the fragments of another very ancient island, which may perhaps never have been continental; in Mauritius, Bourbon, and Rodriguez we have three undoubtedly oceanic islands; while in the extensive banks and coral reefs of Cargados, Saya de Malha, the Chagos, and the Maldive Isles, we have indications of the submergence of many large islands which may have aided in the transmission of organ-isms from the Indian Peninsula.
+Concluding Remarks on Madagascar and the Mascarene Islands.-There is probably no portion of the globe that contains within itself so many and such varied features of interest connected with geographical distribution, or which so well illustrates the mode of solving the problems it presents, as the comparatively small insular region which comprises the great island of Madagascar and the smaller islands and island-groups which immediately surround it.
+In Madagascar we have a continental island of the first rank, and undoubtedly of immense antiquity; we have detached fragments of this island in the Comoros and Aldabra; in the Seychelles we have the fragments of another very ancient island, which may perhaps never have been continental; in Mauritius, Bourbon, and Rodriguez we have three undoubtedly oceanic islands; while in the extensive banks and coral reefs of Cargados, Saya de Malha, the Chagos, and the Maldive Isles, we have indications of the submergence of many large islands which may have aided in the transmission of organisms from the Indian Peninsula.
 But between and around all these islands we have depths of 2,500 fathoms and upwards, which renders it very improbable that there has ever been here a continuous land surface, at all events during the Tertiary or Secondary periods of geology.